sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 ### Authenticating to Azure as ITOps-App application’s service principal

-Using the new credentials generated from the previous command we will authenticate to the azure tenant as the ITOps-App application’s service principal.
+Using the newly generated credentials we will authenticate to the Azure tenant as the ITOps-App application’s service principal.

 ```powershell
 az login --service-principal -u $username -p $password --tenant $tenant --allow-no-subscriptions